ppisa/rpi-rt-control/README.md

    ADC conversion from HAL effect based current sensors on power stage board.
 More at [lintarget](http://lintarget.sourceforge.net/rpi-pmsm-control/index.html).
  * [rpi_simple_dc_servo](rtems/rpi_simple_dc_servo) ported to [RTEMS](http://www.rtems.org/) RTOS -
-   it is same DC motor control demo where IRC processing is ported as RTEMS driver.
+   it is the same DC motor control demo where IRC processing is ported as RTEMS driver.
 PWM and GPIO are accessed directly from controller sources.

 More information about project can be found in [InstallFest 2015 presentation slides](http://cmp.felk.cvut.cz/~pisa/installfest/rpi_overlay_and_rt.pdf) and